hemantchaurasia2004/EzDues_Draco/README.md

 - **Certificate Verification using Blockchain (ERC721):** Implemented ERC721 to create "No Dues" certificates as Non-Fungible Tokens (NFTs), ensuring authenticity and security.

 ## Usage
-1. **Student:** Log in, complete clearance checklist, upload payment proofs if necessary, and request "No Dues".
+1. **Student:** Log in, complete the clearance checklist, upload payment proofs if necessary, and request "No Dues".
 2. **Departments:** Review clearance requests, verify payments, and issue "No Dues" certificates.
 3. **Admin:** Manage student accounts, oversee system operation, and utilize additional features like bulk registration and fine addition.